privacytrustlab/ml_privacy_meter/documentation/ramia.md

 python run_range_mia.py --cf configs/config_range.yaml
 ```
 We provide a template of the config file at this [folder](configs/ramia/).
 The explanations of each field in the config can be found in this [document](configs/ramia/README.md).

+## Auditing Results
+The auditing results will be stored in the same way as running the base membership inference attack.
+They can be found at `<log_dir>/report_ramia`.
+The `attack_result_x.npz` file contains the FPR, TPR, AUC, TPR at small FPR values from attacking target model `x`.
+A plot of the ROC can also be found at the same folder.
+Here we attach a sample ROC by attacking the Purchase-100 dataset with L2 distance being the range function and 10 being the range size.